 Either way, you have a data point.
 That's more than most freelancers start with.

-If the test showed a gap — or if you want the tool-by-tool system that turns a promising result into a consistent 40% output advantage — that's what the Solopreneur Bundle covers ($69).
+If the test showed a gap, or if you want the tool-by-tool system that turns a promising result into a real and consistent productivity edge, the guides for solopreneurs cover it.

 This article covers who's at risk and why.
 It doesn't cover the three things that determine whether you end up on the right side of the split.

 The tool-by-tool system.
-Which specific tools — ChatGPT, Claude, Perplexity — do what for your type of work, and how to build a workflow that consistently delivers that 40% output advantage rather than just hoping it happens.
-The Solopreneur Bundle covers this in full, with workflows built for writing, design, operations, and client management.
+Which specific tools, ChatGPT, Claude, Perplexity, do what for your type of work, and how to build a workflow that consistently delivers a real productivity advantage rather than just hoping it happens.
+The solopreneur guides cover this in full, with workflows built for writing, design, operations, and client management.

 The disclosure question.
 Should you tell clients you use AI?
 There's a version of that conversation that builds trust and a version that costs you the job.
 The answer depends on your contract language, your industry, and the client.
 Getting it wrong can undo the advantage you've built.